Jonathan-Peck/Savory-Secrets/desserts/desserts/cake-flavor/orange-creamsicle-cupcake.md

 - 1/2 teaspoon baking soda

 ## Instructions
+1. **Preheat the Oven**
-1. Preheat the oven to 350 degrees Fahrenheit.
+Preheat the oven to 350 degrees Fahrenheit.

+2. **Prepare the Cupcake Pans**
-2. Prepare cupcake pans by lining them with 24 cupcake paper liners.
+Line 24 cupcake wells with paper liners.

+3. **Mix Wet Ingredients**
-3. In a large bowl, beat the butter and sugar until smooth.
-Add the egg, extracts, orange zest, milk, orange juice and sour cream.
+In a large bowl, beat the butter and sugar until smooth.
+Add the eggs, vanilla extract, orange zest, milk, orange juice, and sour cream.
 Blend until smooth.

+4. **Combine Dry and Wet Ingredients**
-4. Add the dry ingredients to a separate bowl and mix.
-Add the dry ingredients to the wet ingredients and beat slowly until well combined and only a few lumps remain.
+In a separate bowl, mix together the flour, baking powder, salt, and baking soda.
+Gradually add the dry ingredients to the wet mixture, beating slowly until just combined and only a few lumps remain.

+5. **Fill and Bake**
-5. In lined cupcake pans, fill each cup ¾ full.
-Bake at 350°F for 25-30 minutes until a toothpick inserted in the center of the cupcake comes out clean.
+Fill each lined cupcake cup ¾ full with batter.
+Bake at 350°F for 25-30 minutes, or until a toothpick inserted in the center comes out clean.
 Set aside and allow to cool completely.

 ## Suggested Frosting
 ### [Orange Buttercream Frosting](../frosting/orange-buttercream-frosting.md)